 This disclosure shall be provided on a form substantially similar to that provided in Civil Code § 1102.6a.
 Completing the Local Option Real Estate Transfer Disclosure Statement available from the California Department of Real Estate shall be considered satisfying this requirement.
 The transferor shall ensure that the transferee signs the disclosure prior to completing the transfer and shall forward a copy of said disclosure to the County of Siskiyou Planning Department, c/o Williamson Act Monitoring Program.

+3. Change in Ownership and Use

+The sale, conveyance, or transfer of all or any portion of property subject to a Williamson Act contract shall constitute a change in ownership requiring County review pursuant to Government Code Section 51243.
+A change in ownership shall not, by itself, constitute a breach of the contract, and the contract shall remain binding upon successors in interest as provided by Government Code Section 51243.

+Where a change in ownership results in a change in the use of the contracted property, the County shall review the change to determine whether the property and its use remain in compliance with the Williamson Act, the applicable contract, and these Rules.
+Where appropriate and as authorized by law, the matter may be referred to the Board of Supervisors for consideration and action.

+Where the sale, conveyance, or transfer of any portion of contracted property results in a division or separation of the contracted property, the County shall review the resulting parcels for continued compliance with applicable Williamson Act requirements and these Rules, consistent with Government Code Section 51243.

+Upon determination that the property or its use is no longer in compliance with the Williamson Act, the applicable contract, or these Rules, the County may pursue nonrenewal, enforcement, or any other remedy authorized by law.

-New Contract Requirement
+4. New Contract Requirement

-Upon the sale or purchase of Williamson Act contracted land that constitutes only a portion of a contract to a different ownership entity or non-immediate family member as defined herein, the transferee shall submit the necessary County applications to apply for a separate Williamson Act contract for the property under their ownership and the county shall review all land under the existing contract to ensure it will continue to meet current standards.
+Upon the sale or purchase of Williamson Act contracted land that constitutes only a portion of a contract to a different ownership entity or non-immediate family member.
+The transferee shall submit the necessary County applications to apply for a separate Williamson Act contract for the property under their ownership and the county shall review the remaining land under the existing contract to ensure it will continue to meet current standards.